-Using our Bluefruit iOS App (https://adafru.it/iCi) or Android App (https://adafru.it/f4G), you can quickly get your interactive project prototyped by using your iOS or Android phone/tablet as a controller.
-We have a color picker (https://adafru.it/iCl), quaternion/accelerometer/gyro/magnetometer or location (GPS) (https://adafru.it/iCl), and an 8-button control game pad (https://adafru.it/iCl).
-After you connect to the Bluefruit, you can send commands wirelessly in under 10 minutes can use our iOS App (https://adafru.it/iCi) or Android App (https://adafru.it/f4G), or write your own to communicate with the UART service (https://adafru.it/iCF).
+Using our Bluefruit iOS App () or Android App (), you can quickly get your interactive project prototyped by using your iOS or Android phone/tablet as a controller.
+We have a color picker (), quaternion/accelerometer/gyro/magnetometer or location (GPS) (), and an 8-button control game pad ().
+After you connect to the Bluefruit, you can send commands wirelessly in under 10 minutes

 For advanced hackers, they'll be very happy to use the standard Nordic UART RX/TX connection profile.
 In this profile, the Bluefruit acts as a data pipe, that can 'transparently' transmit back and forth from your iOS or Android device.
-You
+You can use our iOS App () or Android App (), or write your own to communicate with the UART service ().